 The significance of the badlands to the quality of life of residents, experience of visitors, and overall growth and prosperity of Drumheller cannot be overlooked.
-It is essential that these landscapes and historic resources are protected and enhanced as the Town continues to grow.
+It is essential that these landscapes are protected and enhanced as the Town continues to grow.